The population of Berlin

 Foreign population of Berlin

-- People from about 190 countries call Berlin home and make this city a truly international metropolis.
+- People from 193 countries call Berlin home and make this city a truly international metropolis.

 - Workers from western European industrial nations and the states of central and eastern Europe are migrating to Berlin.